-Detroit Lions make quarterback Matthew Stafford highest paid player in the NFL
+Detroit Lions Make Quarterback Matthew Stafford Highest Paid Player In The NFL

 — Adam Schefter (@AdamSchefter) August 29, 2017

-The 29-year-old Stafford was taken by the Lions with the number one overall pick back in 2009 after playing three seasons at Georgia.
+Stafford, 29, was taken by the Lions with the No. 1 overall pick back in 2009 after playing three seasons at Georgia.
 He won the starting job as a rookie but only played 13 out of 32 games his first two seasons.
-Since then Stafford has not missed a single game.
+Since then, Stafford has not missed a single game.

 He has thrown for over 4,000 yards passing and 20 touchdowns each of the last six seasons.
 He is also one of only five quarterbacks to throw for 5,000 yards in a season, doing so in 2011 with 5,038.
 Stafford was named the AP Comeback Player of the Year that year and made his only Pro Bowl appearance a few years later in 2014.